balanced-dev/yuzu-docs/docs/delivery/umbraco/members.md

 # Viewmodel

-All members forms use the same Viewmodel, `vmBlock_AccountForm`, it contains all the elements common to any form; form fields, error messages, submitButtonText etc and includes a some that we have added specifically; actionLinks (navigation through the forms).
+All members forms use the same Viewmodel, `vmBlock_DataFormBuilder` from the Forms package, it contains all the elements common to any form; form fields, error messages, submitButtonText etc and includes some that we have added specifically; actionLinks (navigation through the forms).

-By using the same Viewmodel we can standardise membership forms through the site, becoming eaiser to maintain and change in the future.
+By using the same Viewmodel we can standardise membership forms through the site, making it easier to reuse, maintain and change in the future.

 # Umbraco Membership Integration

 Umbraco itself comes with some basic membership integration in the form of controllers.
 These handle login, logout, register and profile changes.
 We have used the login and register controllers here.

-Using Yuzu membership doesn't preclude for all the other tricks that Umbraco can perform out if the box.
-For example, need to send an email on user registration, use a member service event.
+Using Yuzu membership doesn't stop you from using all the other extension points that Umbraco includes.
+For example, use a member service event to send an email on user registration.

 # Configuration

-An interface to change the membership controller settings, they standardize properties whilst making the controller as adaptable without needing a new controller.
+An interface to change the membership controller settings, they standardize properties whilst making the controller as adaptable without needing new controllers.

 | Property    			    	| Purpose 			        |Default 			        |
 | ----------------------------- | --------------------------|---------------------------|